mantidproject/mantid/docs/source/plotting/scripting_plots.rst

 Generate a Script
 =================

-On a 1D or tiled plot in workbench, click the generate a script button |GenerateAScript.png| which will give more insite into the options for plotting from a script.
+On a 1D or tiled plot in workbench, click the generate a script button |GenerateAScript.png| which will give more insight into the options for plotting from a script.

 **NOTE** *It is very possible that the Generate a Script and Figure Options buttons on the plot toolbar will not work when that plot has been produced by a complex script*.